QiCuiHub/discord-audio-pipe/README.md

     $ pip3 install sounddevice
     $ pip3 install PyQt5
 ```
-In some cases PortAudio may be missing, on Ubuntu they can be installed with
+In some cases PortAudio and xcb libraries may be missing on linux.
+On Ubuntu they can be installed with
 ```
     $ sudo apt-get install libportaudio2
+    $ sudo apt-get install libxcb-xinerama0
 ```

 ## CLI
 Running `main.pyw` / ``dap.exe`` without any arguments will start the graphical interface.
 Alternatively, discord-audio-pipe can be run from the command line and contains some tools to query system audio devices and accessible channels.
 ```
 usage: main.pyw [-h] [-c CHANNEL] [-d DEVICE] [-t TOKEN] [-q] [-o]